Uptime Reports

 - In the SLA report table, click the SLA Target cell for a service.

-- Enter the target percentage (e.g.,
+- Enter your custom target percentage (e.g.,

 99.95). - Press Enter or click Save.